Chart Color Schemes

 Galston is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch utilises ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
 Growth rates by age group are applied to all areas for the years 2032 to 2041.
-Looking ahead, lower quartile growth is anticipated for national areas.
-Based on aggregated SA2-level projections, Galston's population is expected to grow by 92 persons by the year 2041, reflecting an increase of approximately 1.9% over the 17-year period.
+By 2041, Galston's population is projected to grow by 89 persons based on aggregated SA2-level projections, reflecting a total increase of 1.9% over the 17-year period.

 Frequently Asked Questions - Population